HOW TO FIND OUT WHAT JOB YOU ARE BEST AT

 Click below to go to the link

-That was hardly surprising because I was a bit surprised myself.
+I was a bit surprised myself.
 These supposedly new found skills and abilities were at great odds with the abilities I had demonstrated in my previous twenty years of life.

 Do Your Inborn Abilities Ever Change?